Better Instruction-Following Through Minimum Bayes Risk: MBR Inference

 \subsubsection{Baselines}

 In addition to \textbf{greedy decoding} and \textbf{beam search} (BS) with $k=10$ beams, we also experiment with \textbf{\textsc{longest} decoding}, where we select the longest candidate from the hypothesis set (as measured in characters) as the final output, and \textbf{best-of-N (BoN) decoding}.
 We generate $N_{\mathrm{cand}} = 30$ candidates using temperature sampling with $t = 0.3$ for both longest and BoN decoding.
-See Appendices \ref{sec:appendix_compare_with_usc} and \ref{sec:appendix_additional_baselines} for comparison to additional baselines.
+See Appendices \ref{sec:appendix_compare_with_usc} and \ref{sec:appendix_additional_baselines} for comparisons with additional baselines.